The Iris Fund Event at CHIEF Flatiron New York

 Kristin Myers, PhD

 Kristin’s program studies the biomechanics of biological soft tissues with a specific focus on the female reproductive system and pregnancy.
-Her lab creates biomechanical models of pregnancy to uncover structural mechanisms of preterm birth.
+Her lab creates biomechanical models, or virtual twins, of pregnancy to uncover structural mechanisms of preterm birth.

 Mirella Mourad, MD